matter-labs/zksync-web-era-docs/docs/zk-stack/components/compiler/specification/exception-handling.md

 }
 ```

 zkEVM behaves exactly the same.
-The VM automatically unwinds the call stack up to the uppermost function frame of the
+The VM automatically unwinds the call stack up to the uppermost function frame
-contract, leaving no possibility to catch and handle it on the way.
+of the contract, leaving no possibility to catch and handle it on the way.

-These types of exceptions are more efficient, as you can revert at any point of the execution without propagating the
+These types of exceptions are more efficient, as you can revert at any point of the execution without propagating
-control flow all the way up to the uppermost function frame.
+the control flow all the way up to the uppermost function frame.

+### Implementation

+In EraVM, contracts call each other using [`far_call` instruction](https://matter-labs.github.io/eravm-spec/spec.html#FarCalls).
+It [accepts the address of the exception handler](https://matter-labs.github.io/eravm-spec/spec.html#OpFarCall) as one of its arguments.

 ## Function Level

 This type of exceptions is more common to general-purpose languages like C++.
-That is why it was easy to support within
+That is why it was easy to support
-the LLVM framework, even though it is not supported by the smart contract languages we work with.
-That is also one of
+within the LLVM framework, even though it is not supported by the smart contract languages we work with.
-the reasons why the two EH mechanisms are handled separately and barely interact in the high-level code.
+That is also one of the reasons why the two EH mechanisms are handled separately and barely interact in the high-level code.

 In general-purpose languages a set of EH tools is usually available, e.g. `try` , `throw`, and `catch` keywords that
 define which piece of code may throw and how the exception must be handled.
-However, these tools are not available in
+However, these tools are not available
-Solidity and its EVM Yul dialect, so some extensions have been added in the zkEVM Yul dialect compiled by zksolc, but
+in Solidity and its EVM Yul dialect, so some extensions have been added in the zkEVM Yul dialect compiled by zksolc,
-there are limitations, some of which are dictated by the nature of smart contracts:
+but there are limitations, some of which are dictated by the nature of smart contracts:

 1. Every function beginning with `ZKSYNC_NEAR_CALL` is implicitly wrapped with `try`.
-If there is an exception handler
-   defined, the following will happen:
+If there is an exception handler defined, the following will happen:
    - A panic will be caught by the caller of such function.
    - The control will be transferred to EH function.
-There can be only one EH function and it must be named
-     `ZKSYNC_CATCH_NEAR_CALL`.
-It is not very efficient, because all functions must have an LLVM IR `catch` block that
-     will catch and propagate the exception and call the EH function.
+There can be only one EH function and it must be named `ZKSYNC_CATCH_NEAR_CALL`.
+It is not very efficient, because all functions must have an LLVM IR `catch` block that will catch and propagate the exception and call the EH function.
    - When the EH function has finished executing, the caller of `ZKSYNC_NEAR_CALL` receives the control back.
 2. Every operation is `throw`.
 Since any instruction can panic due to out-of-gas, all of them can throw.
-It is another
-   thing reducing the potential for optimizations.
+It is another thing reducing the potential for optimizations.
 3. The `catch` block is represented by the `ZKSYNC_CATCH_NEAR_CALL` function in Yul.
-A panic in `ZKSYNC_NEAR_CALL` will
-   make **their caller** catch the exception and call the EH function.
-After the EH function is executed, the control is
-   returned to the caller of `ZKSYNC_NEAR_CALL`.
+A panic in `ZKSYNC_NEAR_CALL` will make **their caller** catch the exception and call the EH function.
+After the EH function is executed, the control is returned to the caller of `ZKSYNC_NEAR_CALL`.

 ```solidity
 // Follow the numbers for the order of execution.
 The call order is: